zzzprojects/docs/entityframeworkcore.com/pages/model/approach-code-first.md

 If you have used Entity Framework in the past, you will probably have heard about the **Code First** approach.

- - Code First workflow begins with classes that describe the conceptual model and then Entity Framework generate a database from that model automatically.
+ - Code First workflow begins with classes that describe the conceptual model and then Entity Framework generates a database from that model automatically.
  - Code first approach offers most control over the final appearance of the application code and the resulting database.

 To start using Entity Framework, use the following steps;